GSA/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

 Option 1: Using the fileName only.
 The fileName is an exact match parameter which can be used for any type of file.
 If you use the fileName parameter, no other parameters are required and will be ignored if included.<br>

-Option 1: Using the fileName only.
-The fileName is an exact match parameter which can be used for any type of file.
-If you use the fileName parameter, no other parameters are required and will be ignored if included.<br>
+Option 2: Using fileType and other parameters.
+If you choose not to use the fileName, you may specify the fileType along with other parameters to identify which extract you wish to download.<br>

 **Entity Management Public Data Package Sample API calls:**<br>